Georgetown-University-Libraries/File-Analyzer-Test-Data/iiif/demo7.md

 ## Step 1: In manifestGenerate.prop, set ManifestMetadataInputFile to "[dogPhotosEADWithLinkedDAO.xml]({{site.src_path}}/iiif/dog-photos/dogPhotosEADWithLinkedDAO.xml#L135-L145)"

     # Manifest Metadata Input File
-    # - EAD File containing metadata
-    # - CSV File for each input directory of resources
-    # If blank, this property file will be utilized
-    #ManifestMetadataInputFile: dogPhotosEAD.xml
     ManifestMetadataInputFile: dogPhotosEADWithLinkedDAO.xml
-    #ManifestMetadataInputFile: metadata.csv

 ## Step 2: On the "File Test Properties" tab of "Criteria" tab, keep the Project Value Translator to "EADFolderMapSubjectsOnly"